Mass Communication Department

 Dean of the College of Communication

-Linwood Hagin serves as dean of the College of Communication at NGU.
+Dr. Linwood Hagin serves as dean of the College of Communication at NGU.
 He earned his doctorate from the University of Tennessee in communication, his masterís from the University of Minnesota in broadcast journalism, and his bachelorís from the University of Wisconsin-Superior in speech communication and German, with a minor in journalism.
 Hagin worked eight years in radio news and management before beginning his academic career.
 He has served on the faculty of six universities before coming to NGU in 1999.
 Hagin has been developing emerging leaders through education and leadership training for three decades.

-Heidi Campbell received her bachelor's in radio-television
+Dr. Heidi Blossom received her bachelor's in radio-television

 broadcasting and master's in broadcast management from Bob Jones